-CEOKelly is an experienced entrepreneur and executive with a proven track record.
-Prior to IDLogiq, Kelly was the CoFounder/CEO of Mission Road Pharmacy, a specialty pharmacy with an annualized revenue of $160M+ and growing at more than 200% annually prior to getting acquired in 2012.
-Kelly holds 3 pending patents on blockchain-powered cryptographic anti-counterfeit technology and a Doctor degree in Pharmaceuticals from the University of California, San Francisco.
+Dr. Nguyen is an experienced entrepreneur and executive with a proven track record.
+Prior to IDLogiq, Dr. Nguyen was the CoFounder/CEO of Mission Road Pharmacy, a specialty pharmacy with an annualized revenue of $160M+ and growing at more than 200% annually prior to getting acquired in 2012.
+Dr. Nguyen holds 2 granted and 4 pending patents in the field of Telehealth/Digital Health, Blockchain, and Cryptographic Anti-counterfeit technology, and a Doctor degree in Pharmacy from the University of California, San Francisco.

 Duc Pham is the co-founder and President/CTO IDLogiq, responsible for all technical aspects of the product and operation.